 In this episode, we cover:

-I truly enjoyed my conversation with Gareth, and I believe his insights will inspire you to think more deeply about the energy transition and the role each of us can play in it.
-So, grab a cup of your favorite beverage, sit back, and join us as we explore the future of energy and the exciting opportunities that lie ahead.
+I truly enjoyed my conversation with Gareth, so grab a cup of your favorite beverage, sit back, and join us as we explore the future of energy and the exciting opportunities that lie ahead.
 Or watch it on YouTube here.

-Remember to subscribe to the Climate Confident podcast for more conversations on sustainability, renewable energy, and the fight against climate change.
-Your support means a lot to me, and I can't wait to bring you even more inspiring and thought-provoking episodes.
+Subscribe to the Climate Confident podcast for more conversations on sustainability, renewable energy, and the fight against climate change.

 Link to Gareth's LinkTree